 4. Restores Libido

-Studies have shown that vitamin B6 can increase or restore libido or the sex drive as well.
+Vitamin B6 can also increase or restore libido or sex drive as well.
 This is due to the increase in the hormone progesterone.

 Dietary Sources of Vitamin B6